gamemanual0/gm0/source/docs/appendix/glossary.rst

         .. image:: images/glossary/nexus-mecanum.png
             :alt: A Nexus 100 mm mecanum wheel
             :width: 200

+    Mesh
+        Meshing refers to the overlapping contact between a gear tooth and another gear tooth, chain and sprocket, or belt and pulley.
+A proper mesh is essential to ensure maximum torque transmission.
+Too little mesh can result in no power transfer, derailment or gears grinding/wearing down faster.
+Too much mesh can produce unwanted friction and introduce inefficiencies within the drive system.

     Micro USB On The Go (OTG) Cable
         The Micro USB OTG cable connects the :term:`driver station` phone with